 As of February 2020, there are 325 homes in Crown Heights for sale on Localize.City.
 The average one-bedroom for sale in Crown Heights is $656,000.
 Which is a shade below the Brooklyn median of $675,000.
 Localize.City has over 400 apartments to rent in Crown Heights.
 The median one-bedroom for rent is listed at $2,300, which also comes in below the borough-wide median of $2,570.

-So home buying in Crown Heights is not prohibitively expensive, and if you are looking to buy already the costs of living in Crown Heights, Brooklyn shouldn’t give you too much sticker shock.
+Home buying in Crown Heights is not prohibitively expensive, and if you’ve already started the home search, the costs of living in Crown Heights, Brooklyn shouldn’t give you too much sticker shock.

 Transportation in Crown Heights